Grenergy

 Grenergy is a Spanish company founded in 2007.
 It is an independent renewable energy producer and a specialist in the development, construction and operation of photovoltaic and storage projects.
-It is present in 10 countries in Europe, Latin America and the United States.
+It is present in 10 countries across Europe, Latin America and the United States.
 In 2023, with more than 600 employees, it posted a net profit of €51 million, a fivefold increase compared to 2022.
 In terms of total revenue, it rose to €400 million, 37% higher than in 2022.

 History

 Grenergy was founded in Spain by economist David Ruiz de Andrés.
 It started its first projects in Spain (2008-2012) with solar farms in the provinces of Cuenca, Toledo, Sevilla, Granada and Ávila.
 The company chose Chile for its Latin American expansion, which began in 2014, after incentives for the sector were curbed in Spain.

 In 2016, it was awarded the construction and development of two wind farms in Cajamarca (Peru), and continued with the construction of two solar plants in Colombia and Mexico.

 It began operating in Italy, and the United Kingdom in 2020, and began operating in Germany in 2022.
 It entered the United States by acquiring a 40% stake in Sofos Harbert Renewable Energy, a photovoltaic and battery project developer.
 A year later, it succeeded in acquiring 100% of the company, which has been renamed Grenergy US.